-The RENCI @ North Carolina State University (NCSU) Faculty Engagement Program provides faculty members and researchers of all domains and disciplines at NCSU the opportunity to address pressing research issues that stand to benefit from the addition of advanced scientific or information visualization expertise.
-In close partnership, awardees will have access to RENCI engagement center resources and staff, including use of the RENCI engagement facilities on the NCSU campus.
-They will collaborate in a multi-disciplinary environment and will be able to leverage the significant technologies deployed by RENCI, including PhD-level expertise in applied scientific and information visualization.
+The RENCI @ Duke Faculty Engagement Program provides faculty members and researchers of all domains and disciplines at Duke University the opportunity to address pressing research issues that stand to benefit from the addition of advanced scientific or information visualization expertise.
+In close partnership, awardees will have access to RENCI engagement center resources and staff, including use of the RENCI engagement facilities on the Duke campus.
+They will collaborate in a multi-disciplinary environment and will be able to leverage RENCI's wide-ranging expertise in applied scientific and information visualization

-The goal of the program is twofold: 1) to expand the use of advanced visualization tools, expertise, and technologies by members of the NCSU faculty towards advancing their work to new levels of academic achievement, and 2) to set the stage for future externally funded proposals and awards.
+The goal of the program is twofold: 1) to expand the use of advanced visualization tools and expertise by members of the Duke faculty towards advancing their work to new levels of academic achievement, and 2) to set the stage for future externally funded proposals and awards.
 Successful applicants will be expected to generate concrete deliverables such as new methods, models, applications, or prototypes that can be used as the basis to develop larger efforts supported with extramural funding.